ysyk2021/the-power-of-gratitude-journaling-cultivating-a-positive-mindset-for-greater-peace/src/chapter-6-2.md

-Chapter 6: Measuring Success in Gratitude Journaling - Qualitative and Quantitative Methods for Evaluation
+Qualitative and Quantitative Methods for Evaluation
 ==========================================================================================================

 Gratitude journaling can have numerous benefits for mental, physical, and emotional well-being.
 However, measuring the success of a gratitude practice can be challenging.
 In this chapter, we will explore qualitative and quantitative methods for evaluating the effectiveness of gratitude journaling.